nazmus767921/FluidCalculator/README.md

 2. Paste the code into your project's CSS file.
 3. Save the CSS file and refresh your website.

+## Managing Calculator Instances

+You can add multiple calculator instances to calculate without leaving the site or reloading it.
+Each instance can have its own set of font sizes and breakpoints.
+Here's how to manage calculator instances:

+- To add a new calculator instance, click the "+" button beside each calculator instance.
+- To remove a calculator instance, click the "-" button beside the specific calculator instance you want to remove.

 ## Example

-Let's go through an example to demonstrate how to use our website:
+Let's go through an example to demonstrate how to use this website:

 1. Suppose you want a minimum font size of 12 pixels and a maximum font size of 24 pixels.
 2. You also want the font sizes to change at two breakpoints: 768 pixels and 1024 pixels.